PINKY0212/MEDiMiND-RAG-BASED-MEDICAL-CHATBOT/README.md

    ```

 ## **Usage**
-1. Open your web browser and navigate to `http://localhost:5000`
+1. Open your web browser and navigate to `http://localhost:8080`
 2. Type your medical query in the chat interface
 3. The chatbot will process your query and provide a relevant response
-4. Conversation history is maintained for context-aware responses
+4. Conversation history is maintained for context-aware responses (Till 3 epochs)

 ## **Evaluation**
 The project includes a comprehensive evaluation framework that assesses: